endgameinc/eql/docs/index.rst

 .. note::
-   This documentation is about EQL for Endgame.
-Several syntax changes were made to `bring Event Query Language to Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/eql.html>`_:
+   This documentation is about EQL for Elastic Endgame.
+Several syntax changes were made to `bring Event Query Language to the Elastic Stack <https://www.elastic.co/guide/en/elasticsearch/reference/current/eql.html>`_:

    - All operators and functions are case-sensitive.
 For example, ``process_name == "cmd.exe"`` is different from ``process_name == "Cmd.exe"``.
    - Use ``:`` to perform case-insensitive equals.
 For example, ``process_name : "cmd.exe"`` is identical to ``process_name : "Cmd.exe"``.